microsoftgraph/dotnetcore-console-sample/README.md

 ## Step 1: Create a .Net Core Console Application

-Create a folder for the console application.
+Create a folder called `ConsoleGraphTest` for the console application.
 Open the command line and navigate to this folder.
 Run the following command:

 ```
 dotnet new console